 As aforementioned in section 2, the architecture and execution model are enhanced to capture dynamic adaptation of a LDS to changing environmental circumstances.
-The Adaptation Engine aims to perpetually react to the input measurements and notifications from the monitoring component and maintain its resiliency to gracefully handle and adapt to new contexts varying from network traffic fluctuations to unuse service.
+The Adaptation Engine aims to perpetually react to the input measurements and notifications from the monitoring component and maintain its resiliency to gracefully handle and adapt to new contexts varying from network traffic fluctuations to unavailability of different system components.
+Its main measures consist in reacting to and evaluating the data collected and assessed by the monitoring components in regards to the detected faults within the system, employing the repair of the encountered problem under presumably optimal performance and adjusting the solution to higher levels of quality compliance.